 Nest places value on engaging with the whole child as well as the whole ecosystem.
 Our curriculum takes a sociopolitical approach, recognizing that sexual abuse exploitation and trafficking are not isolated events.
 This is a problem grounded in social and cultural systems that enable and normalize harm.
 Across our programs, we strive to intervene at the level of the social ecosystem, through youth leadership opportunities, sustained support to educators, and workshops for parents and caregivers.
 These initiatives have been proven to advance our goal of promoting healthy relationships and combating sexual violence in communities.

-Sexual exploitation is pervasive and has its roots in social and cultural systems that enable and normalize harm.
+Violence is pervasive and has its roots in social and cultural systems that enable and normalize harm.
 A solution needs to address every part of this ecosystem, from families and schools to businesses and governments.

 Our work seeks to create a safer, stronger ecosystem for every child.
 Through healthy relationships curricula, youth leadership opportunities, sustained support to educators, and workshops for parents and caregivers, we shift perspectives, deepen understanding, and offer concrete tools to keep children safe.